 Did you cut out all non-essential spending but really miss your once-a-month movie date night?
-Then find a way to work it back in the budget.
+Then find a way to work back into the budget the things you value.

-Change requires both physical and emotional energy and determination, mostly at the beginning until you have established a new habit and routine.
+Change requires both physical and emotional energy and determination, mostly at the beginning until you’ve established a new habit and routine.
 Once you are doing what you desire, maintain it on a regular basis until the new action becomes a habit.

 If you’re someone who gets bored quickly, it’s important to keep things fresh by trying a new exercise routine, a unique style of cooking, or perhaps a new budgeting method.

 I hope you find plenty of time to create and enjoy this new season.
 Finding time to change what’s needed, building healthy habits and improving your wellness.

 Me?
 I’ve got a few home projects to tackle, some more decluttering and minimizing to do, business projects, and healthy activities to restart now that it’s warm enough for me outside.